Lowry

 In his early factory scenes the emphasis is placed on the buildings and the atmosphere was often dark and sombre, however, as Lowry

+developed this theme the figures became more prominent and eventually he arrived at a marriage between the two where the figures and surrounding from a whole.
 Lowry had established his own particular style by 1930, he was encouraged by his teacher Bernard Taylor to try to make his figures and buildings stand out more and he began to experiment with setting them against a white background.

 He chose flake white building up layer after layer on the canvas before painting the subject matter straight on top.